bonitasoft/bonita-doc/md/wildfly-bundle.md

 ### How to update the license
 To update the licenses after the first run please take a look at the [platform setup tool](BonitaBPM_platform_setup.md#update_platform_conf)

+## Troubleshooting

+---

+**Issue**: When I restart the WildFly bundle, the Bonita BPM application starts and then stops with message `WFLYSRV0009: Undeployed "bonita-all-in-one-...`

+**Potential cause**: There are too many BPM elements to restart.

+**Solution**: Increase the WildFly application deployment timeout in file `standalone.xml` in folder `setup/wildlfy-templates`.
+Look for `'<deployment-scanner ... deployment-timeout="600" ...'` and change it to a higher value (in seconds).

+---